Vorxil/MarketStake/README.md

 Requires the session to exist and be inactive.

 Requires the provider to have enough deposited funds to cover the stake.

+Requires the provider to have enough "free space" to store the reserved cancellation fee.

 _session\_id_ is the session ID.